 Eating in anticipation of future restriction is known as the last supper effect.
 It is the final hurrah of eating before the dreaded hunger and temptation of all the foods you can’t eat kicks in.

-If no foods were out of bounds; if no foods were weekend, holiday, treat or naughty foods; or if you could eat all foods without restriction, the last supper effect, which is essentially the result of fearful anticipation, would dissipate.
+If no foods were out of bounds; if no foods were weekend, holiday, treat or naughty foods.
+Or if you could eat all foods without restriction, the last supper effect, which is essentially the result of anticipation of deprivation, would dissipate.

 To avoid anticipatory overeating, stop seeing the festive season as an opportunity to be bad and to release the reins of control that you’ll severely tighten in the New Year.
 Instead, ditch the New Year diet or declarations that you’ll eat good or healthy.
 You’ll likely find yourself overeating or overindulging less, and feel less like your eating is out of control.
 Likewise, you’re more likely to enjoy what you eat without guilt and shame, which does more to rouse your inner critic than motivate you to eat healthily and prioritise self-care.

-If you’re ready to ditch diets for good and begin the New Year with a healthier relationship with food and your body, grab yourself a copy of Joyful Eating: How to Break Free of Diets and Make Peace with Your Body.
+If you’re ready to ditch diets and diet mentality for good and begin the New Year with a healthier relationship with food and your body, grab yourself a copy of Joyful Eating: How to Break Free of Diets and Make Peace with Your Body.

 - Urbszat D, Herman CP, Polivy J. Eat, drink, and be merry, for tomorrow we diet: effects of anticipated deprivation on food intake in restrained and unrestrained eaters.
 J Abnorm Psychol.
 2002; 111(2): p.
 396-401.